 B. Cooking Directions

-- Brown the Ground Beef: In a large skillet, heat a tablespoon of oil over medium heat.
-Add the ground beef, breaking it apart with a spoon.
-Cook until it’s browned and no longer pink, about 7-10 minutes.
-Drain excess fat if necessary.
+- Brown the Beef: Heat a bit of oil in a big skillet over medium heat.
+Add the ground beef and break it up with a spoon.
+Cook for about 7-10 minutes till it’s brown.
+Drain extra grease if you want.

-- Simmer and Combine Flavors: Bring the mixture to a gentle boil, then reduce the heat to low.
-Cover and let it simmer for about 20-25 minutes, or until the potatoes are tender and the flavors meld.
+- Simmer Away: Bring it to a gentle boil, then turn heat down low.
+Cover and let it cook for 20-25 minutes or till the potatoes are soft.

 C. Serving Suggestions